 Also, take both dogs on walks together every day.
 Nothing gets dogs in a pack mindset like getting out in the world and peeing on stuff.
 Experiment with different tricks, treats, and timing.
 Eventually the dogs learn that calm compliance is the most rewarding behavior of all.

 When Dogs Get Jealous of Babies

-- A great desensitizing game is to allow the dog to smell an object or piece of clothing from the offending small person, and give treats for smelling the item and remaining calm.
+A great desensitizing game is to allow the dog to smell an object or piece of clothing from the offending small person, and give treats for smelling the item and remaining calm.
 This won’t solve the whole problem, but it is a good starting place.

 Don’t leave a dog unattended around a baby or small child.
-Let your dog drag a leash on a flat collar when in the company of babies or small children.
+Let your dog drag a leash on a flat collar instead.
 This way you can get control of the dog easily, and everyone can feel calm and relaxed while interacting.